seothemes/child-theme-library/README.md

 git submodule add https://github.com/seothemes/child-theme-library.git lib
 ```

-Include the library from your `functions.php` file by placing the following line **after** the Genesis Framework has loaded:
+Include the library from your `functions.php` file, before any custom code is loaded e.g:

 ```php
 // Load Child Theme Library (do not remove).